amanforindia/imagekit-python/README.md

 ```

-If the upload succeeds, `error` will be `None,` and the `response` will be the same as what is received from ImageKit's servers.
+If the upload succeeds, `error` will be `None,` and the `response` is the same as the response received from ImageKit's servers.
-If the upload fails, `error` will be the same as what is received from ImageKit's servers, and the `response` will be `None`.
+If the upload fails, `error` will be the same as the error response from ImageKit's servers, and the `response` will be `None`.
 Learn more from the sample app in this repository.

 ## File Management

 The SDK provides a simple interface for all the [media APIs mentioned here](https://docs.imagekit.io/api-reference/media-api)
-to manage your files.
-This also returns `error` and `result`.
-The error will be `None` if API succeeds.
+to manage one's files.

+If the request succeeds, `error` will be `None,` and the `response` is the same as the response received from ImageKit's servers.
+If the upload fails, `error` will be the same as the error response from ImageKit's servers, and the `response` will be `None`.
+Learn more from the sample app in this repository.

 **1. List & Search Files**

-Accepts an object specifying the parameters to be used to list and search files.
-All parameters specified
+Accepts an object specifying the parameters used to list and search files.
-in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files#list-and-search-file-api) can be passed as it is with the correct values to get the results.
+Pass parameters as specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files#list-and-search-file-api) with the correct values to get the results.

 ```python
 imagekit.list_files({